Ask ARLO™ Reverse Mortgage Eligibility Questions

 Hello Dante,

-The program is called the Jumbo Select and has no Mortgage Insurance and still offers a growth rate on the unused line of 5% per year.
-The maximum loan amount is $4,000,000 and it is also a non-recourse loan.
-Contact us today if you think this would work for you.
+The program is called Jumbo Select, has no Mortgage Insurance, and still offers a 5% per year growth rate on the unused line.
+The maximum loan amount is $4,000,000, and it is also a non-recourse loan.
+Contact us if you think this would work for you.

 Hello Gilda,

-Many borrowers who have taken Home Equity Lines of Credit are surprised when the interest rates adjust, or they hit their repayment period and their payments increase.
-Sometimes, this increase can be as much as two or three times the amount of the old payment when borrowers enter the repayment period of the loan.
+Many borrowers who have taken Home Equity Lines of Credit are surprised when interest rates adjust or when they reach the end of their repayment period and their payments increase.
+Sometimes, this increase can be as much as two or three times the previous payment when borrowers enter the loan's repayment period.

-This is a great time for many to consider a reverse mortgage because quite often, these borrowers no longer qualify for traditional financing.
-I urge borrowers to investigate their lines of credit, so they do not wait until they are hit with the large increases and fall behind on payments before they start their inquiries making the reverse mortgage harder to obtain.
+This is a great time for many to consider a reverse mortgage because these borrowers often no longer qualify for traditional financing.
+I urge borrowers to review their lines of credit so they do not wait until they are hit with large increases and fall behind on payments before they start their inquiries, making a reverse mortgage harder to obtain.

-To find out if you qualify, please feel free to visit our calculator and there you will find our no hassle, no obligation calculator that will give you real time results.
-You don’t have to put in any personal information such as social security numbers (we do a need a month and year of birth to determine your benefits under the program, but you don’t have to give us the exact date).
+To find out if you qualify, please feel free to use our calculator, which will give you real-time results.
+You don’t have to put in any personal information, such as Social Security numbers (we do need a month and year of birth to determine your benefits under the program, but you don’t have to give us the exact date).

-From there, it is entirely up to you if you want more information or if you feel the program is not right for your needs.
-We won’t hound you or “robocall” you and it doesn’t cost a thing to find out if this is a viable option for your circumstances.
+From there, it is entirely up to you whether you want more information or feel the program is not right for your needs

 Hello Denise,

-When you say you do not own your home, I assume you mean free and clear and that there is still a loan on the property, but you do have title to the property?
-If so, you do own the home, you have a loan against it, but it is yours and you do own it which does make you eligible under the program parameters.
+When you say you do not own your home, I assume you mean free and clear, and that there is still a loan on the property, but you do have title to it?
+If so, you do own the home; you have a loan against it, but it is yours, which makes you eligible under the program parameters.

-Now that we have that portion of the question resolved, there is the debt position that we need to discuss.
-If you do own the property, you still must meet the HUD eligibility requirements for income, credit and equity in the home.
-I cannot comment from the information here as to your income and credit situation, but I can tell you that based on the youngest borrower’s age of 65, you would not be able to get enough money to both pay off your existing mortgage of $190,000 and take out money to do the remodeling you desire.
+Now that we have resolved that portion of the question, we need to discuss the debt position.
+If you do own the property, you still must meet the HUD eligibility requirements for income, credit, and equity in the home.
+I cannot comment from the information here as to your income and credit situation, but I can tell you that based on the youngest borrower's age of 65, you would not be able to get enough money to both pay off your existing mortgage of $190,000 and take out money to do the remodeling you desire.

-You must remember that the benefits are determined by age and the younger the borrower, the less you receive under the program.
-The program uses the age of the youngest borrower because that borrower, statistically, will be the one living in the home longest and will determine how much interest will accrue over the life of the loan.
-And the reverse mortgage requires that you pay off any existing loans with the available proceeds first and then you can use whatever money is left for whatever purpose you wish.
+You must remember that benefits are determined by age; the younger the borrower, the less you receive under the program.
+The program uses the age of the youngest borrower because that borrower, statistically, will be the one living in the home the longest and will determine how much interest accrues over the life of the loan.
+And the reverse mortgage requires that you pay off any existing loans with the available proceeds first, and then you can use whatever money is left for whatever purpose you wish.

 Hi Kate,

-You did not give me enough information that I can tell you for certain whether or not you qualify for a reverse mortgage, but I can tell you that what you did tell me does not disqualify you for the loan!
-There is no minimum time you must own the home in order to be eligible for a reverse mortgage so as long as you meet HUD’s other criteria, you can get a reverse mortgage on the home you just purchased for cash 2 months ago.
+You did not give me enough information to tell you for certain whether you qualify for a reverse mortgage, but what you did tell me does not disqualify you from the loan!
+There is no minimum time you must own the home in order to be eligible for a reverse mortgage, so as long as you meet HUD’s other criteria, you can get a reverse mortgage on the home you just purchased for cash 2 months ago.

-Many borrowers in your situation choose to do exactly that in order to recoup some of their available cash and to be able to make any needed improvements or changes to the home.
-To be able to know what that loan might look like, please feel free to visit our no hassle, real-time calculator and let us show you what you might expect from a reverse mortgage on your new home to help with your planning.
+Many borrowers in your situation choose to do exactly that to recoup some of their available cash and make any needed improvements or changes to the home.
+To be able to know what that loan might look like, please feel free to visit our reverse mortgage calculator to see what you might expect from a reverse mortgage on your new home to help with your planning.

 Good Morning,

 Let’s start by going backwards.
-Of course he can always sell the home.
-His ability to rent back the property would depend on the buyers willingness to rent it back to him.
-In other words, there is nothing that would stop him from selling the home and renting it back other than possibly finding a buyer willing to purchase it on such an arrangement.
-I can’t begin to comment on the rental market in an area with which I am not familiar (and quite frankly has not even been identified in your question) as to the viability of this type of arrangement but there is nothing that I can see that would preclude him from doing this other than finding the right buyer.
+Of course, he can always sell the home.
+His ability to rent the property back would depend on the buyer's willingness to do so.
+In other words, nothing would stop him from selling the home and renting it back, except possibly finding a buyer willing to purchase it under such an arrangement.
+I can’t begin to comment on the rental market in an area with which I am not familiar (and quite frankly has not even been identified in your question) as to the viability of this type of arrangement, but there is nothing that I can see that would preclude him from doing this other than finding the right buyer.

 Based on the sale you cite as an indicator of value, your brother should be eligible for a Principal Limit or loan amount of about $480,512 at current interest rates.
-From that amount, he would have to pay off any existing loans on the property and costs to get the reverse mortgage.
-Also HUD will not allow him to take all the money at one time but assuming he has no mortgage to pay off, he should be eligible to have somewhere in the neighborhood of $266,500 available to him at closing or in the first 12 months (which would certainly cover the cost of the $150,000 to $220,000 motorhome.
+From that amount, he would have to pay off any existing loans on the property and the costs of obtaining the reverse mortgage.
+Also HUD will not allow him to take all the money at one time, but assuming he has no mortgage to pay off, he should be eligible to have somewhere in the neighborhood of $266,500 available to him at closing or in the first 12 months (which would certainly cover the cost of the $150,000 to $220,000 motorhome.

-Then after 12 months he would have another $192,205 available to him to spend as he pleases – perhaps traveling in his new motorhome!
-If he used just $150,000 for the motorhome, he would still have about $302,700 in a line of credit available to him to use as he pleases but he would still be under the same restriction that only $266,500 is available to him in the first 12 months with the remaining funds available any time thereafter.
+Then, after 12 months, he would have another $192,205 available to spend as he pleases – perhaps traveling in his new motorhome!
+If he used just $150,000 for the motorhome, he would still have about $302,700 in a line of credit available to him to use as he pleases, but he would still be under the same restriction that only $266,500 is available to him in the first 12 months, with the remaining funds available any time thereafter.
 How much he would have available to travel with in the first 12 months would depend on whether or not he has any loans to pay off and how much he paid for the motorhome.

 Hi Patricia,